Tractor trailer crashes into Gwinnett County gas station

 GWINNETT COUNTY, Ga.
 (CBS46) A tractor trailer came barreling into the parking lot of a Gwinnett County gas station, crashing into several vehicles early Thursday morning.

-The crash happened around 8 a.m. at the Quik Trip gas station on Jimmy Carter Boulevard in Norcross.
+According to the Georgia State Patrol, the tractor trailer was involved in a collision, causing it to lose control and overturn around 8 a.m. in the parking lot of the Quik Trip gas station on Jimmy Carter Boulevard in Norcross.

-Not many details are known about what caused the accident but aerial footage from the scene shows the tractor trailer on its side and several nearby vehicles with significant damage.

-It doesn't appear that the building or any pumps were impacted.
+It doesn't appear that the building or any pumps were impacted but several other vehicles were damaged.

 Only minor injuries are being reported.